basedmarv/Developer-Portfolio/README.md

 # Developer-Portfolio
-This repo contains HTML and CSS code to create my developer portfolio (currently in progress).
+This repo contains HTML,CSS, and JS code to create my developer portfolio (currently in progress).